 In 2010, witnessing the success of the pilot project, Nadia planned the spread of her program to other target groups, such as at-risk youth, the homeless, and squatters.
 To reach these groups, she established partnerships with organizations that already work with them, such as libraries and help centers.
 Nadia is building a program to reach out from those agencies to her target groups.
 She is contacting social service agencies via national and provincial conferences and intensifying communication efforts either from a distance, through marketing, or through local community organizations.
 Nadia is also recruiting and training mediators in the targeted geographies.
 She has started to work on an education strategy guide to train mediators and plans to expand to other jails.
 Nadia has also begun to expand to other populations, such as First Nations, Metis, and Inuit communities.
 Nadia began a new partnership with the Association of Libraries of Montreal to give critical-thinking classes to at-risk youth for violent behavior and addiction who live in the communities near the libraries.
 Nadia is seeking support to measure the effectiveness of this new aspect of her work.

-Nadia is the daughter of a fisherman and grew up in a small town of 150 people.
-She is a member of the Metis community of Gaspésie.
+Nadia is the daughter of two fishermen and grew up in a small town of 150 people in Gaspésie, Quebec.
 Growing up, she often heard that societal conditions could not be changed and that she could not do anything about it.
 But Nadia always had an urge to make a difference and her parents led her to do so.
-As a girl from such a small community, she thought the only way to do so was to become a missionary.
 Nadia soon came to understand that only comprehension of society as a whole could lead citizens to influence who they are and who they want to be.
 Although she now thinks she was a bit naïve at the time, she was driven by a desire to help others to understand this.

-Nadia spent each penny from selling her house in different bookstores of downtown Montreal.
-Her library grew from a dictionary dating from 1989 and a Bescherelle to various treatises of philosophy, art, sociology, and psychology.
+Nadia developed a passion for books and her personal library grew from a dictionary dating from 1989 and a Bescherelle to various treatises of philosophy, art, sociology, and psychology.
 These words and theories have become her personal weapons.
-She realized that her humble origins and personal history could not be a pretext for exclusion, but that she had control to change her life.
+She realized that no matter what her personal journey and background was she had control to change her life.
 It was time to give back to those who, like her, could benefit from these new tools in order to feel alive, and in turn, take part in the development of a more just society.

-In 2006 Nadia began teaching her program in prisons, and a year and a half later, her partner, François-Xavier, came on to support her in building her business plan.
-François-Xavier and Nadia continue to work together at Exeko and have a daughter.
+In 2006 Nadia began teaching her program in prisons, and a year and a half later, her and her partner, François-Xavier, co-founded Exeko.